-As summer fast approaches, as does the most-anticipated event of the year – the royal wedding!
-With streets adorned in Union Jacks and British pubs bustling with celebratory drinks, it’s a time when the country goes royal-crazy.
+Who doesn’t love a royal wedding!
+From streets adorned in Union Jacks to British pubs bustling with celebratory drinks, it’s a time when the country goes royal-crazy.

-But if your invite has got stuck in the post, don’t worry – you can check out the royal wedding venues for yourself.
+But if your invite got stuck in the post, don’t worry, you can check out the royal wedding venues for yourself.
 Here are our top picks:

 Number one on the list has to be the venue for Prince Harry and Meghan Markle’s wedding – Windsor Castle.
-As the Queen’s favourite royal residence, it’s no surprise that the happy couple have decided to exchange vows here.
+As Queen Elizabeth II’s favourite royal residence, it’s no surprise that the happy couple decided to exchange vows here.
 Surrounded by gorgeous parkland and steeped in rich British history, the Castle is one of the most beautiful landmarks in the UK.

 Take a trip to Windsor Castle and walk in the footsteps of the bride-to-be as you explore the exquisite St George’s Chapel.
 As the resting place and wedding location of some of the most influential and famous monarchs in history, the Chapel is an absolute must-visit.